Orza

 *Image created by artificial intelligence.

-At ORZA, we believe that the strength of democracy depends, to a large extent, on the quality of information available to understand how its collective decisions are shaped.
+At ORZA, we believe that the strength of democracy depends, to a large extent, on the quality of information available to understand how collective decisions are shaped.
+The first round of presidential elections, in addition to deciding which candidacies advance to the final stage of the contest, also reveals voter trends, power dynamics between political projects, and territorial voting patterns across the country.

 What do you want to read?